angrybacon/doomsday-wiki/markdown/partials/matchups/hogaak.gameplay.md

 ###### Post Doomsday

 Because Hogaak plays no cards to interact with you on the stack, resolving Doomsday is easy in itself.
-Playing around crab and fetchlands however can be very difficult, especially when passing the turn where they might have access to 2 fetchland activations or worse, a second crab.
+Playing around crabs and fetchlands however can be very difficult, especially when passing the turn where they might have access to 2 fetchland activations or worse, a second crab.

+They can also attempt to shuffle your pile thanks to :card[Assassin's Trophy].
+It is a *may* clause but ponder whether you can part with a land during your turn.

 If you have the resources, try building [Brainstorm piles](/meandeck/brainstorm/) as they can *fix* your pile after a crab trigger or Altar activation(s).
 Should you have to pass the turn, make sure you have answers at your disposal.